Sladesville

-Sladesville is an unincorporated area in Hyde County, North Carolina.
+Sladesville is an unincorporated community in Hyde County, North Carolina.
 It was incorporated as a town January 27, 1849.
 There was a Sladesville Ginning Company and a Sladesville Transportation Company.
 There was a community school for white students and Hyde County Training School was established for African Americans.

-Fletcher A..
-Manning worte about the community in his memoir.
+Fletcher A. Manning wrote about the community in his memoir.

 In the 1940 Census Enumeration District Descriptions it was listed as unincorporated and noted under Currituck Township.
 There is a Sladesville-Credle Road.